 Impact Materiality Potentially, how much money could the Council lose if this area is not properly controlled?
 Criticality How critical is this function to the effective running of the Council's core activities?
-Sensitivity How important is this area in the opinion of senior management and the Board?
-Strategic Effect How does this function affect the Council's long term aims and objectives?
-Likelihood Likelihood Changes What changes (staffing, procedural, IT, legislative) has this area been subject to?
+Sensitivity How important is this area in the opinion of senior management and the Board? , Strategic Effect How does this function affect the Council's long term aims and objectives?
+Likelihood Changes What changes (staffing, procedural, IT, legislative) has this area been subject to?
 Likelihood Changes Complexity Likelihood legislative) has this area been subject to?
+Likelihood Complexity How complex is the area under review?
+How often is this area reviewed by audit

-Once the scores for each of the 77 auditable areas identified have been input to the risk model, along with the date when the area was last audited, the risk model will automatically generate a plan of suggested audit coverage.
+Once the scores for each of the 78 auditable areas identified have been input to the risk model, along with the date when the area was last audited, the risk model will automatically generate a plan of suggested audit coverage.
 Senior management are consulted on the proposed plan and their views are taken account of before producing the final, ranked list of areas to audit.
-This year's risk assessment identified 21 High risk areas, 55 Medium risk areas and 1 Low risk areas.
+This year's risk assessment identified 20 High risk areas, 57 Medium risk areas and 1 Low risk area.